(see General Principles of Medical Genetics.)

 Rarely, a parent has a chromosomal disorder that increases risk of a chromosomal disorder in the fetus.
 Asymptomatic parental chromosomal disorders (eg, balanced abnormalities such as certain translocations and inversions) may not be suspected.
 A balanced parental chromosomal rearrangement should be suspected if couples have had recurrent spontaneous abortions, infertility, or a child with a malformation.

-For unclear reasons, risk of a fetal chromosomal disorder increases as maternal age increases.
+The chance of a fetal chromosomal disorder increases as maternal age increases because rates of nondisjunction (failure of chromosomes to separate normally) during meiosis increase.
 Among live births, the rate is about

 Most chromosomal disorders due to older maternal age involve an extra chromosome (trisomy), particularly trisomy 21 (Down syndrome).
 Paternal age > 50 increases risk of some spontaneous dominant mutations, such as achondroplasia, in offspring.